A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Keep it positive

-Comments or statements that are constructed in a bad light should be avoided in a letter of recommendation.
+Comments or statements that are constructed in a bad light should be avoided.
 This is to avoid discrediting a candidate’s application for the position.
 The information provided should therefore be positive.

 Use a standard business letter tone